The-Politico/politico-elections/docs/source/views.rst

 Static context builders
 '''''''''''''''''''''''

 To support exporting views in a management command, the parent view class has a static :code:`build_context` method that can return a context object.
-That context object should be enough to render a template with the :code:`django.template.loader.render_to_string` method when baking to AWS.
+That context object should be enough to render the child template with the ``django.template.loader.render_to_string`` method when baking to AWS.